 We’re celebrating in Chennai, also known as Madras, a city on the southeastern coast of India.
 Our friend, Ajay, and his family have taken us in for the holiday, ensuring we get the full-on Diwali experience.

 Ajay’s mother tells us the story behind Diwali in Tamil Nadu is different from other places in India.
 Here, Diwali celebrates the god Krishna defeating the evil demon Narakasura.
-In other regions, it’s a celebration of a prince named Rama rescuing his daughter, Sita, from the evil demon king Ravana.
+In other regions, it’s a celebration of a prince named Rama rescuing his wife, Sita, from the evil demon king Ravana.